2snufkin/notes/Git and GitHub/GitHub + Git.md

 ### Remote => Local:

 `git fetch origin $branchname`: download the changes but not applay them to your local working folder.
 You can examine them\
+`git fetch && git diff HEAD @{u} --name-only`: see what files will be modified if you do a git PULL `git fetch && git diff @{u} --name-only`: see ALL differences between your current version and the incoming version, including uncommited local modifications.
 `git pull origin $branchname`: take the changes that have been made to the remote branch x.  * before running it make sure you are sitting on the branch that you want it to recive the update\
 `git clone $url`: will copy from a remote repo to a local repo (your pc)